host12prog/6502golf/readme.md

 ## SPECIFICATIONS

-- 6502golf supports NMOS 6502 by default.
+- 6502golf supports CMOS 65C02 by default.
   - You can use CMOS 65C02 but you'll have to fiddle with the source to get it to build.
-Change `NMOS6502` to `CMOS6502` in `main.c`.
+Change `CMOS6502` to `NMOS6502` in `main.c`.
 - Since version 3, a test ROM is no longer built into the program.
 Therefore, a binary must be provided to 6502golf.
 - If a binary is provided, it will be loaded at the load address specified in the first 2 bytes of the binary (unless -x or --no-load-address is specified)
 - For the memory map and operation, read the included [specifications.md](specifications.md) file.